koko004/studio/README.md

     npm run start
     ```

+#### Using Docker Compose

+For a more streamlined setup, you can use Docker Compose to build and run the application.
+This method is recommended as it handles dependencies and environment setup automatically.

+1.  **Build and run the application with Docker Compose:**
+    ```bash
+    docker compose up --build
+    ```
+    This command will:
+    *   Build the Docker image for the application.
+    *   Start the application container.
+    *   Mount the host's Docker socket into the container, allowing the application to manage bot containers.
+    *   Persist the application's data (`db.json`) in a `data/` directory on your host.

+2.  **Stop the application (optional):**
+    ```bash
+    docker compose down
+    ```

 ### Database Information

 The application uses `lowdb` for a simple file-based database.
 The database file `db.json` is located in the `data/` directory at the root of the project.
 This directory is ignored by Git.